ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ---
 title: Apollo Federation Subgraph Support
 ---
 > If you want to read more about Apollo Federation in general, you can head over to the [Apollo Federation documentation](https://www.apollographql.com/docs/federation/), which provides a robust overview and set of examples for this GraphQL architectural pattern.
-Many of the core principles and concepts are refernced within this document.
+Many of the core principles and concepts are referenced within this document.

 Hot Chocolate includes an implementation of the Apollo Federation v2 specification for creating Apollo Federated subgraphs.
 Through Apollo Federation, you can combine multiple GraphQL APIs into a single API for your consumers.